Sowing Seeds of a Greener Future with Cornell College

 Cultivating Outreach

 Because of our efforts in growing and replenishing our plantings, we were able to be there for Cornell College while they work toward reopening their greenhouse in the near future.
-We look forward to continuing this relationship moving forward, and if scheduling works out, staff from the Botanical Garden are hoping to attend the grand reopening.
+We look forward to continuing this relationship moving forward.
+And if scheduling works out, staff from the Botanical Garden are hoping to attend the grand reopening.

 Cornell College Sustainability Task Force